catonbrewster1/covid-policy-sentiments/README.md

 The main tasks and team members involved in each one are the following:

+- Scraping the Twitter data using twint - Caton Brewster
 - Using Docker to push the NLP model into a lambda function and deploy the lambda function - Antonia Sanhueza and Gabriela Palacios
-- Kinesis Stream - All
+- Developing the Kinesis Stream - All (we updated it several different times throughout)
-- Visualization - Gabriela Palacios and Caton Brewster
+- Processing the data and creating visualizations - Gabriela Palacios and Caton Brewster
 - ReadMe - All